Dendekky/portfolio/src/pages/portfolio/index.md

 templateKey: portfolio-page
 title: Portfolio
 portfolio:
-  description: Below are some of the projects I have worked on either individually
+  description: Below are some of the projects I have worked on either as an
-    or in a team.
+    individual or in a team.
   heading: Portfolio
   plans:
     - description: Nulla faucibus, leo a condimentum aliquam, libero leo vehicula arcu